As an Amazon Associate, I earn from qualifying purchases.

 It’s packed with flavor and has a delicious texture similar to coleslaw.
 Even better, we’re putting some bacon, AKA the candy bar of meats, in it!

-If you have a food processor with a shredding disc, it will make very quick work of chopping all these veggies.
+I love using my food processor for this recipe, because it makes very quick work of chopping all the veggies.
 Just make sure you use the “pulse” or “chop” function to keep the veggies from getting pureed.

-Without a food processor, you can still easily make this salad by using a chef’s knife and a cutting board.
+Without a food processor, you can still easily make this salad by using a chef’s knife, a cutting board, and a wee bit of patience.

 This salad will keep for days in the fridge, and all the veggies will stay crisp if you add the dressing to each portion prior to serving.